What is Investors in Families?

 The quality mark is awarded to schools and other settings that demonstrate a commitment to working with families and evidence of the activities that demonstrate close working with families.

-IIF Wales is a national scheme, with national standards, that is accredited locally.
+We started with IIF Wales which is now a national scheme, with national standards, that is accredited locally.
+We plan to invite all schools and family relevant settings throughout 2021 to join us.

 Investors in Families is designed to: